Saturday, July 19, 2025

 Someone said that you can’t travel well if you are always trying to get somewhere, but I’ve found that having a destination serves to maintain focus along the way.
 This trip encompasses the world’s largest organism, an opera and a friend in Indianola, Iowa, and a short visit with my daughter in Golden, Colorado.

 Unfortunately, the trip had an inauspicious beginning even before I left home.
 The Friday night before I was leave on Saturday I did a final tire pressure check on my 2008 BMW R1200R and noticed that the front tire was beginning to cup and that the tread was close to the wear indicator.
 I am obsessive about the tires on my motorcycles, but somehow this slipped my notice.
 The wear indicator is at 3mm and I measured a little over 4mm, which is probably good for 1000 miles, although I’ve noticed that when a front tire begins to cup (wear unevenly around the tread blocks) the tire wears faster.
 Once you reach the wear indicator there is still tread left, and in the past I’ve run tires beyond the wear bar, but it’s not a good idea for safety and I worried about the tire for every mile.
-Almost every motorcycle shop in the country is closed on Sunday and Monday, so that meant that if I didn’t get a tire on Saturday, when I already had a 400 mile day ahead of me, I would have to wait until Tuesday in Colorado (Centennial near Denver and Colorado Springs), which would upset my schedule and I wouldn’t have enjoyed the ride for working about the tire.
+Almost every motorcycle shop in the country is closed on Sunday and Monday, so that meant that if I didn’t get a tire on Saturday, when I already had a 400 mile day ahead of me, I would have to wait until Tuesday in Colorado (Centennial near Denver and Colorado Springs), which would upset my schedule and I wouldn’t have enjoyed the ride for worrying about the tire.
 There are three BMW shops on my route on Saturday - San Francisco, Roseville, CA, and Sparks, NV.

 (Saturday, July 12) I was up early and skipped my normal exercises and stretches and immediately walked Walter so I could leave early and be at BMW of San Francisco when they opened at 9.
 Of course I had slept poorly, worried about the tire, my change in plans, and what I would do if I couldn’t get a tire on Saturday.
 I even had a crazy moment when I thought about taking my car instead of the bike.
 I was at the BMW shop in SF shortly after they opened and went to the service department, but the service manager said that they were booked with appointments all morning and the earliest they could install a tire would be 3 PM.
 He suggested trying KC Engineering, an independent shop, around the corner, but they didn’t open until 10.
 I called A&S BMW in Roseville, but the service manager said that he was down three technicians out of six and couldn’t fit me in.
 Fortunately, Sierra BMW in Sparks (near Reno) had a cancellation for a major service and they could install a new tire in the afternoon, so I told him I’d be there around 3 in the afternoon.